larryv/vimfiles/README.markdown

         git submodule update --init --recursive
         ```

-    Alternately, clone it somewhere else and create `$HOME/.vim` as
+    Alternatively, clone it somewhere else and create `$HOME/.vim` as
     a link to it.

     ```sh